 Let’s take a step back and ask why a 0.5% change to superannuation guarantee contributions (SGC) matters.

 While that may seem small on face value, if we use the median annual earnings of Australians ($90,916.80*), the median yearly superannuation guarantee contributions will increase from $9,092 to $9,546.
-That is a lot of money to leave outside of your control, mindlessly adding it to a retail super fund.
+That's a lot of money you could be putting to work in your SMSF.

 No Taxes Until 2024